signalogic/SigSRF_SDK/mediaTest_readme.md

     Any "flexing" in audio marker spacing indicates timing issues -- frame loss (possibly resulting from packet loss or out-of-order packets), packet rate overrun or underrun, etc.

-    In the mediaMin command line, audio markers can be enabled with a 0x8000000 flag in the -dN options cmd line argument.
+    In the mediaMin command line, audio markers can be enabled with a 0x8000000 flag in the -dN options command line option.
 For more information on using Wireshark to analyze audio quality, see [Analyzing Packet Media in Wireshark](#user-content-analyzingpacketmediawireshark).

 3) Continuous, real-time packet repair is crucial to achieving high quality audio.
 Both missing (lost) SID and media packets must be repaired.
 [Pktlib](#user-content-pktlib_main) uses a variety of methods, including packet re-ordering (due to out-of-order, or ooo, packets), packet loss concealment, SID insertion, and more.
 To identify packet loss and ooo problems, pktlib looks at missing sequence numbers, mismatched timestamps, and packet delta (rate).
 When verifying / measuring audio quality, you can look at both [run-time stats](#user-content-runtimestats_main) and [packet logs](#user-content-packetlog_main) for anomalies that might indicate audio quality problems.
 Even issues that may not be perceptible when listening can be identified this way; for example, during long periods of silence or background noise there may be packet flow issues unidentifiable by listening.